-This button displays the color selector so that you can select the display color to be used for the signal in the vectorscope of the DOWN-MIX instrument displayed in window 3 of the normal operation mode.
+This button displays the color selector for the display color of the signal in the vectorscope of the DOWNMIX instrument displayed in Window 3.

-Grid color
+• Grid color

-This button displays the color selector so that you can select the display color to be used for the coordinate grid in the vectorscope of the DOWNMIX instrument displayed in window 3 of the normal operation mode.
+This button displays the color selector for the display color for the coordinate grid in the vectorscope of the DOWNMIX instrument displayed in Window 3 of the normal operation mode.

 • Grid This combo box is for changing the setting of the coordinate grid in the vectorscope of the DOWNMIX instrument displayed in Window 3 of the normal operation mode.
-Available settings are: Fine (dots) or Normal (lines).
-This combo box is for adjusting the downmix vectorscope's AGC (Automatic Gain Control) response time.
+Available settings are: Fine (dots) or Normal (lines). • AGC This combo box is for adjusting the downmix vectorscope's AGC (Automatic Gain Control) response time.
 Available settings are: Fast or Slow. • Channel Group This button displays a new menu page used to configure the individual appearance of the downmix peakmeter.
-See chanter 6.5.1.9 Note: The menu page with the peakmeter parameters selected from here is almost identical to the menu pages for the various channel groups of the Peakmeter Settings menu pages in the Monitoring Routing section (see Figs. 6-17 to 6-23) and the menu page for the Peakmeter Settings in the Lext/Rext Routing section (see Figs. 6-18 - 6-19).
-For this reason, the peakmeter parameters on these menu pages are See chapter 6.5.1.8 described together in chapter 6.5.1.8. • Direct Out Downmix Level This list box ist used to edit the downmix level (Stereo and Mono) in steps of 1 dB between 0 dB and -40 dB.
-Close This button closes the menu page and returns you to the Key menu page from which you selected the Peakmeter Settings for the Downmix Routing section.
+See Chapter 6.5.2.8 Note: The menu page with the peakmeter parameters selected from here is almost identical to the menu pages for the various channel groups of the Peakmeter Settings menu pages in the Monitoring Routing section (see Figs. 6-18 to 6-24) and the menu page for the Peakmeter Settings in the Lext/Rext Routing section (see Figs. 6-19 - 9-20).
+For this reason, the peakmeter parameters on these menu pages are described together in chapter 6.5.2.8. • Direct Out Downmix Level ∃ This list box ist used to edit the downmix level (Stereo and Mono) in steps of 1 dB between 0 dB and -40 dB.

-6.5.1.8 Peakmeter Parameters available in the Channel Groups
+6.5.2.8 Peakmeter Parameters available in the channel groups

-After selecting one of the Channel Group buttons as described in 6.5.1.6, menu pages with generally the same content of peakmeter parameters are displayed.
+After selecting one of the Channel Group buttons as described in 6.5.2.6, menu pages with generally the same content of peakmeter parameters are displayed.

-• The Peakmeter - Channel Group menu pages are accessed using the Channel Group buttons of the Peakmeter Settings menu page (see chapter 6.5.1.6 and Figs. 6-34 to 6-36).
+• The Peakmeter - Channel Group menu pages are accessed using the Channel Group buttons of the Peakmeter Settings menu page (see Chapter 6.5.2.6 and Figs. 6-35 - 6-37).